CAS and Visa

 Where applicable, any university fee deposit must have been completed, and the payment received by the University before we will issue a CAS.
 Students should ensure that necessary fee deposits are completed in a timely fashion before the latest CAS issue dates.

-Full information on Queen Mary's fee deposit policy can be found here.
+Full information on Queen Mary's fee deposit policy can be found on our Tuition Fee Deposit webpage.
 If you wish to check that the deposit payment has been received, please contact the Finance Office directly.

-When making your Tier 4 visa application, it is essential that you meet the UKVI financial requirements (please see the section titled 'Money' in our Tier 4 Policy Guidance).
+When making your Student visa application, it is essential that you meet the UKVI financial requirements.
 80% of visa application refusals are caused by the applicant's failure to meet UKVI financial requirements.

 The general requirement is to show you have enough money to pay your 1st year course fees plus the required maintenance available in your bank account 28 days prior to making your visa application.

-For immigration advice including information on the financial requirements of a Tier 4 visa application, you can contact a member of our Advice and Counselling team.
+For immigration advice including information on the financial requirements of a Student visa application, you can contact a member of our Advice and Counselling team.